rohangawade-2604/Javascript-/README.md

     In Arthemetic a++ is called as post increment .
 In  this, it prints the value first and then it will perform the operations , So we should write the next console.log for printing the operational value

     At ++a , it will perform the operation first and then it will print the value in it , it doesnt need to print the another console.log value

+    note-2: Check in Arthmetic.js in urinary operator line